conwayjw97/Packing-Lines/README.md

 Hosted version: https://conwayjw97.github.io/Packing-Lines/

-Change the parameters in the url to customise the sketch:
+Change the following parameters in the url to customise the sketch:
 - size: [1 - Inf]

-    Size of the grid to fill with lines (100 = 100x100 grid)
+    Size of the grid to fill with lines (100 = 100x100 grid).
+N.B. you should adjust speed along with this to smooth out the rendering animation

 - speed: [1 - Inf]